Dnatas/Library3/README.md

 # Library3
 **Console app for library, where users can borrow, return, reserve or search books.
-If joined as Admin app let's mark returned books as available for borrowing or reserving.
+If joined as Admin app let's mark returned books as available for borrowing or reserving (Admin confirmation is needed to mark books as actually returned).
  There 2 passwords for Admin, one is "password".
  Search in program based on details of used books:**